 What percentage of my total creative pipeline should come from organic repurposing?

-Based on the optimal mix we identified in this case study, approximately 40% organic repurposed, 35% purpose-built UGC, and 25% AI-assisted or studio concepts works well for subscription apps spending $50K-$200K per month on UA.
+Based on our experience, a balanced mix of organic repurposed content, purpose-built UGC, and AI-assisted or studio concepts works well for subscription apps with moderate to high UA budgets.

-Below $50K monthly spend, you can lean heavier into organic repurposing (up to 60%) because you need fewer total variants and the cost savings are more impactful.
+Below optimal spend levels, you can lean heavier into organic repurposing because you need fewer total variants and the cost savings are more impactful.
 Above $200K, the volume requirements typically demand more purpose-built content to avoid recycling the same organic source material.

 Should I boost the organic post first or go straight to running it as a paid ad?

 Go straight to paid, then reverse-engineer the social proof loop.
-Based on RocketShip HQ data, boosting an organic post first does not reliably predict paid performance because boosted distribution algorithms optimize for engagement, not conversions.
+Boosting an organic post first does not reliably predict paid performance because boosted distribution algorithms optimize for engagement, not conversions.
 Instead, run the adapted creative as a paid ad.

 If it becomes a winner, then post it organically and run it as a Spark Ad or Partnership Ad on TikTok to layer social proof.
 According to TikTok's Spark Ads documentation, this social-proof layering approach drives 32% higher engagement than dark posts.